 Future Open Venues

-The 149th Open Championship will be played at Royal St Georges in 2021.
-The 150th will be played at St Andrews in 2022, 151st at Royal Liverpool Golf Club (Hoylake) in 2023 and the 152nd Open will be hosted by Royal Troon Golf Club in 2024.
+The 150th will be played at St Andrews in 2022, 151st at Royal Liverpool Golf Club (Hoylake) in 2023, and the 152nd Open will be hosted by Royal Troon Golf Club in 2024.
+The Open heads back to Royal Portrush in 2025 for the 153rd Open.

-Click here to visit the R&A’s Open Championship website.
+Spend some time on the R&A’s Open Championship website.
 You’ll see short films, documentaries from the 1970s until the present day.
-The Open is truly golf’s championship and the chance to play any course that has hosted the event should never be missed!
+The Open is truly golf’s championship and the chance to play any course that has been or is on the Open Rota should never be missed!

 Header Photo Jason Livy